Ask a Librarian:

 Library Computer Use Policy

-The ‘Dimitris and Aliki Perrotis’ Central Library and the ‘George and Charlotte Draper’ Information and Media Hub (the satellite service for Perrotis College community) support the Perrotis College’s teaching, research, and study needs by providing faculty, students, and staff access to desktop computers and laptops for use on the premises, thus promoting academic research and scholarship.
+The ‘Dimitris and Aliki Perrotis’ Central Library supports the American Farm School (AFS) and Perrotis College’s educational and research needs by providing faculty, students, staff, and external users access to desktop computers, laptops, and tablets within its facilities, thus promoting academic research and scholarship.

-To this end, the Central Library and the Hub have developed the present Computer Use Policy, to ensure appropriate use of the aforementioned equipment.
+To this end, the Central Library has developed the present Computer Use Policy, to ensure the appropriate use of the aforementioned equipment.

-1. All computers and laptops do not require a password in order to be activated.
+1. All library's electronic equipment does not require a password in order to be activated.

-3. Library computer equipment shall be primarily used for academic purposes (studying, research, and teaching).
-Patrons using the equipment for recreational purposes (such as game playing, internet surfing, etc.) shall be asked to pass their seat to patrons who need the equipment for academic research.
+4. Library computer equipment shall be primarily used for academic purposes (studying, research, and teaching).
+Patrons using the equipment for recreational purposes (such as game playing, internet browsing, etc.) shall be asked to pass their seat to patrons who need the equipment for academic research.

-5. Computers and laptops are locked in ‘Deep Freeze’ mode, to prevent the downloading of inappropriate content or applications.
-Patrons are not allowed to install any kind of software.
+6. Computers, laptops, and tablets are locked in ‘Deep Freeze’ mode, to prevent the downloading of inappropriate content or applications.
+Patrons are not allowed to download and install any kind of software to the library’s electronic equipment.

-6. Use of Library resources that is in violation of Greek Copyright law is prohibited.
-Patrons are expected to respect intellectual property rights.
+7. Use of Library resources that is in violation of the Greek Copyright law is prohibited.
+Patrons are expected to respect intellectual property rights and avoid plagiarism.

-7. Library laptops may be used only inside the Main Library or Hub premises.
+8. Library laptops may be used only inside the Central Library premises.
 In extreme cases, laptops may be borrowed with the student’s library card only overnight (1 day).

-8. Library staff reserves the right to check laptop and computer monitors periodically for inappropriate use.
+9. Library staff reserves the right to check laptop, tablet, and computer monitors periodically for potential inappropriate use.

-9. Any attempt to deface or damage computer or laptop hardware or software, alter software configurations, conduct malicious activities using the Perrotis College or the AFS’s network, or engage in any illegal activities is strictly prohibited.
+10. Any attempt to deface or damage the library’s electronic equipment (hardware or software), alter software configurations, conduct malicious activities using the Institution’s network, or engage in any illegal activities is strictly prohibited.
 Patrons caught doing any of the aforementioned acts shall be denied access to the Library’s computer equipment and shall be charged with replacement costs and fees for the damaged equipment.

 General Regulations

 1. Patrons should carry a USB stick, external hard-drive or use an online storage space to save their work.
-Once computers and laptops are shut down, all data is lost.
-Library bares no responsibility for any lost work.
+Once computers, laptops, and tablets are shut down, all data is lost.
+The Library assumes no responsibility for any lost files.

-2. During times of heavy demand (e.g. exam periods or study week), patrons should be sensitive to the needs of their peers and limit computer equipment use to the absolute necessary.
+2. During times of high demand (e.g. exam periods or study week), patrons should be sensitive to the needs of their peers and limit computer equipment use to the absolute necessary.

 © 2017-23 American Farm School